Preparing for API Outages

-Zapier recognises that temporary unavailability is sometimes inevitable for your API.
+Zapier recognizes that temporary unavailability is sometimes inevitable for your API.
 To accommodate these situations, we recommend configuring custom error response handling to:

-- Refrain from disabling Zaps due to error-ratio
+• Refrain from disabling Zaps due to error-ratios

-Zap Runs that encounter a 5xx error will throw an exception and receive the “Stopped / Errored” status.
+Zap runs that encounter a 5xx error from your API throw an exception and receive the “Stopped / Errored” status.
 This will display an error message to the user; allowing them to replay the Run.

 If the user has Autoreplay enabled, then the errored steps will be retried on a defined schedule.
 Only when all Autoreplay attempts have also failed will the Zap Run be assigned the “Stopped / Errored” status.